-Police ride alongs in which departments allowed the press to come with them into private homes during arrests were ruled to violate the Fourth Amendment protection against unlawful search and seizure by the Supreme Court in 1999.
+Police ride-alongs in which departments allowed the press to come with them into private homes during arrests were ruled to violate the Fourth Amendment protection against unlawful search and seizure by the Supreme Court in 1999.
 A Maryland man had sued after police brought a Washington Post reporter and photographer into his home in an attempt to arrest his son.
 In this 1998 photo, a soundman with the television show "LAPD: Life on the Beat" rides along with Los Angeles police.
-The program had helped the LAPD buff up its image.
-(AP Photo/Reed Saxon.
-Reprinted with permission from The Associated Prss.)
+(AP Photo/Reed Saxon, used with permission from the Associated Press)

 The Supreme Court decision in Wilson v.
 Layne, 526 U.S. 603 (1999), held that the Fourth Amendment protection against unlawful search and seizures prohibited the police from bringing members of the news media into private homes while executing search warrants.